jflex-de/jflex-web/pages/index.md

 ## What is it?

 JFlex is a lexical analyzer generator (also known as scanner generator) for Java, written in Java.

-It is also a rewrite of the very useful tool [JLex][5] which was developed by Elliot Berk at Princeton University.
-As Vern Paxson states for his C/C++ tool flex: They do not share any code though.
+A lexical analyzer generator takes as input a specification with a set of regular expressions and corresponding actions.
+It generates a program (a *lexer*) that reads input, matches the input against the regular expressions in the spec file, and runs the corresponding action if a regular expression matched.
+Lexers usually are the first front-end step in compilers, matching keywords, comments, operators, etc, and generating an input token stream for parsers.
+Lexers can also be used for many other purposes.

+JFlex lexers are based on deterministic finite automata (DFAs).
+They are fast, without expensive backtracking.

-JFlex is designed to work together with the LALR parser generator [CUP][6] by Scott Hudson, and the Java modification of Berkeley [Yacc BYacc/J][7] by Bob Jamison.
+JFlex is designed to work together with the LALR parser generator [CUP][6] by Scott Hudson, and the Java modification of Berkeley Yacc [BYacc/J][7] by Bob Jamison.
 It can also be used together with other parser generators like [ANTLR][8] or as a standalone tool.